A Note on the Uniform Ergodicity of Dynamical Systems: Uniform Almost Periodicity and Uniform Ergodicity

 \begin{theorem} Let $E$ be a complex Banach lattice and $T: E \to E$ be linear and a lattice homomorphism that has spectral radius $r(T) = 1$.
-If $1$ is an isolated value in the spectrum $\sigma(T)$, then there exists a closed lattice ideal $I_{\mathrm{stab}}$ and a closed sublattice $E_{\mathrm{per}}$ of $E$ such that $E$ decomposes as
+If $1$ is an isolated value in the spectrum $\sigma(T)$, then $T$ is power-bounded and uniformly ergodic.
+Moreover, there exist a closed lattice ideal $I_{\mathrm{stab}}$ and a closed sublattice $E_{\mathrm{per}}$ of $E$ such that $E$ decomposes as

 and \begin{enumerate}[label = \upshape (\roman*)] \item $I_{\mathrm{stab}}$, $E_{\mathrm{per}}$ are $T$-invariant, \item $T\restricted{E_{\mathrm{per}}}$ is periodic and \item $\lim_{n \to \infty} \norm{{(T\restricted{I_{\mathrm{stab}}})}^n} = 0$. \end{enumerate} Moreover, the peripheral spectrum $\sigma(T) \cap \mathbb{T}$ consists of a finite union of roots of unity, every $\lambda \in \sigma(T) \cap \mathbb{T}$ is a semi-simple eigenvalue and the equality